kelseykm/vcard4/README.md

             // PID=1.5
             ```

-* You may also combine all three, as below
+* You may also combine the last two, as below

 ```js
 let pid = new PIDParameter([